 GBT and Arecibo provided timing for some key, interesting, radio weak pulsars earlier in the mission, no longer necessary on a routine basis: either they are now timed by the LAT, or remain undetected by the LAT.
-Similarly, a few PTC members were devoted to providing X-ray ephemerides to the LAT team.
+Similarly, a few PTC members were devoted to providing Xray ephemerides to the LAT team.
 Except for Geminga, none of these were detected, and in the future can probably be studied on a case-by-case basis.
-Hartebeesthoek helped us see Vela immediately after launch, but was unable to contribute steadily thereafter.